Heavy rain in Japan forces almost 400,000 from their homes

-TOKYO Heavy rain and overflowing rivers in southern Japan have forced the evacuation of almost 400,000 people, public broadcaster NHK said on Wednesday.
+TOKYO (Reuters) - Heavy rain and overflowing rivers in southern Japan have forced the evacuation of almost 400,000 people, public broadcaster NHK said on Wednesday.

 "Rivers are bursting their banks and there are landslides," Chief Cabinet Secretary Yoshihide Suga told reporters.